 - Regularly check your dog by running your fingers through your dog’s coat, over their skin, feeling for abnormal bumps.
-Pay particular attention to the head, neck and ears, chest, between their toes and around their mouths and gums.
+Pay particular attention to the head, neck and ears, chest, between their toes and around their mouth and gums.

 - Also check your dog’s surrounding areas for ticks as ticks may hide in warmer areas in the house or building.

-- If you find a tick, put it in a clean ziplock bag and take it to your local veterinarian to submit for identification.
+- If you find a tick, put it in a clean resealable bag and take it to your local veterinarian to submit for identification.
 Freeze the bag with the tick first if you cannot take it to a vet immediately.

 Tick prevention and control:

-Symptoms of ehrlichiosis can include:
+Common signs of ehrlichiosis can include: